SudeepGopavaram/VSD_YOSYS_TCL_WORKSHOP/README.md

 # VSD_YOSYS_TCL_WORKSHOP
-5 - Days --> TCL Beginner to Advance Training Workshop by VSD
+5 - Days --> TCL Beginner to Advance Training Workshop by VSD Building an user interface (TCL BOX) which will take an excel sheet as an input and provide an output as a datasheet

 ![Screenshot 2023-11-07 104811](https://github.com/SudeepGopavaram/VSD_YOSYS_TCL_WORKSHOP/assets/57873021/bfaced3d-c963-4ed8-8ce9-52a20df88b87)